facelessuser/backrefs/docs/src/markdown/index.md

 ## Replace Back References

 Added features available for replace patterns.
-None of the replace back references can be used in character classes `[]`.
-The references below apply to both Re **and** Regex.
+The references below apply to both Re **and** Regex and are essentially non-specific to the regular expression engine being used.
+Casing is applied to the both the literal text and the replacement groups within the replace template.
+In most cases you'd only need to wrap the groups, but it may be useful to apply casing to the literal portions if you are dynamically assembling replacement patterns.

+!!! info "`LOCALE` and Casing"
+    `LOCALE` is not considered when applying character casing.
+Unicode casing is applied in Unicode strings and ASCII casing is applied to byte strings.

 Back&nbsp;References | Description
 ---------------------|-------------